January 30, 2020

 - Technical briefing (available in french)

-As part of the additional study for a structuring public transit system in Gatineau's west end, the five scenarios presented were analyzed and compared to identify the solution that would best meet the needs of Gatineau's residents.
+As part of the additional study for a dedicated public transit system in Gatineau's west end, the five scenarios presented were analyzed and compared to identify the solution that would best meet the needs of Gatineau's residents.

 The study confirms the need for a tram component